The Lower Merion Soccer Club is the result of the merger of four small soccer

 change eliminated the stress of young players playing goalie and increased the number of goals

-Our 6-8 year old divisions switched to playing two
+Our 6-8 year old divisions switched to having teams split into two and playing two simultaneous

 These format changes were made to enable all